-- 15% of your gross pay; or - 20% of your pensionable pay plus pensionable restructuring premiums if you have them; less - the amount you already contributed in normal contributions to the Scheme.
+- 15% of your gross pay; or - 20% of your pensionable pay plus pensionable restructuring premiums if you have them; less the amount already contributed in normal contributions to the Fund.

-How you can contribute to BRASS
+How can you contribute to BRASS?

-BRASS contributions deducted from your pay by your payroll department, like your contributions to the Scheme, benefit from tax relief through what is referred to as a 'Net Pay Arrangement' where pension contributions are collected before income tax.
+BRASS contributions deducted from you pay by your payroll department, like your contributions to the Fund, benefit from tax relief through what is referred to as a 'Net Pay Arrangement' where pension contributions are collected before income tax.
 This means for taxpayers, full tax relief at the highest rate is automatic and no income tax is paid on the money being contributed to a pension.

 If you want to contribute the maximum amount, you can top up your regular payments with a single amount before the end of each tax year.
-Your employer/payroll office will be able to work out the maximum you are able to pay into BRASS in a tax year.
+Your employer/payroll office will be able to work out the maximum you are allowed to pay into BRASS in a tax year.